opendatalu/ftp-udata-harvester/README.md

 - Issue: Same filename exists in different source directories
 - Solution: Resolve duplicates at source or use specific directory paths
 - Files with duplicates are excluded from sync for safety
+- An email can be sent automatically to a given email address when duplicates are found, if the email configuration variables are set.

 **Name Collisions**
 - Issue: Different source files normalize to same target name
 - Solution: Rename source files to avoid conflicts
 - Example: `file_1.txt` and `file-1.txt` both become `file-1.txt`
+- An email can be sent automatically to a given email address when name collisions are found, if the email configuration variables are set.

 **File Type Restrictions**
 - Only "main" type resources are synchronized